carbon-language/carbon-lang/llvm/docs/CMakePrimer.rst

 in this section will all use the CMake ``function`` block, but this all applies to the ``macro`` block as well.

-CMake commands can have named arguments, but all commands are implicitly variable argument.
-If the command has named arguments they are required and must be specified at every call site.
+CMake commands can have named arguments that are requried at every call site.
+In addition, all commands will implicitly accept a variable number of extra arguments (In C parlance, all commands are varargs functions).
+When a command is invoked with extra arguments (beyond the named ones) CMake will store the extra arguments in a list named ``ARGV``, and the count of the extra arguments in ``ARGN``.
 Below is a trivial example of providing a wrapper function for CMake's built in function ``add_dependencies``.

 .. code-block:: cmake